xpepper/poker-hands-kata/README.md

 Kata: http://codingdojo.org/kata/PokerHands/

 ### TODO
-* complete the comparison logic between two `Cards`
+* add all the possible values for the poker `Cards`
-* compare two "tie" poker hands

 ### NEXT STEPS
 * from a single-card poker hand to a 5-cards poker hand